Static Background Removal in Vehicular Radar: Filtering in Azimuth-Elevation-Doppler Domain: Experiments

 \section{Experiments}

-Besides simulations, we also gathered significant measurement data using an off-the-shelf automotive radar testbed that allows us to assess the performance of the proposed static background removal algorithm in a real-world setting.
+Besides simulations, we also gathered significant measurement data using an off-the-shelf automotive radar testbed.
+This testbed allows us to assess the performance of the proposed static background removal algorithm in a real-world setting.